 Having considered the factors for expenditure recognition, we believe the risk is linked to the existence of capital expenditure arising from the potential to incorrectly capitalise revenue expenditure.

-We have not completed our testing in this area.
-We are reviewing expenditure to evaluate if the accounting treatments meet the conditions of the Secretary of State direction.
+Our sample testing of expenditure confirmed the accounting treatments meet the conditions of the Secretary of State direction.